Twisted Morava K-theory and connective covers of Lie groups: Introduction

 The first author and Westerland \cite{SW} show that Morava K-theory $K(n)$, Morava E-theory $E_n$, and some of their variants admit twists by $K(\mathbb Z, n+1)$ bundles.
 The motivation for this theory came from string theory: it was conjectured by the first author \cite{Sa09} that a twisted form of Morava K-theory and E-theory should describe an extension of the untwisted setting in his work with Kriz on anomalies at chromatic level two \cite{KS1}.
 A vast generalization of this conjecture is proved in \cite{SW}.

 The coefficients of the theory $K(n)_*=\ZZ/p[v_n , v_n^{-1}]$ form a graded field, which implies that $K(n)_*(-)$ always has a very useful computational tool manifested in the K\"unneth isomorphism

 In our main examples, we do not quite have products, but rather fibrations.
 No similar general formula for calculations for fibrations exits.
 However, when the fiber is an Eilenberg-MacLane space, a very useful tool is available: The universal coefficient theorem (UCT) of Sati-Westerland \cite{SW}, which says that $K(\ZZ, n+2)$-twisted Morava K-theory $K(n)$ of a space is isomorphic to the untwisted Morava K-theory of a certain $K(\ZZ, n+1)$-bundle over that space.
-This is a generalization of a theorem by Khorami \cite{khorami} in the case of twisted K-theory, i.e. for $n=1$, where the fibers are $K(\Z, 2)\simeq \CC P^\infty$.
+This is a generalization of a theorem by Khorami \cite{khorami} in the case of twisted K-theory, i.e., for $n=1$, where the fibers are $K(\Z, 2)\simeq \CC P^\infty$.

-The main examples we consider arise from connected covers of classical Lie groups.
+The main examples that we consider arise from connective covers of classical Lie groups.
 The Whitehead tower is a way of approximating a space by a sequence of spaces of increasing connectivity that under mild assumptions converges to the original space.
-More precisely, it is a sequence of fibrations $X \langle m+1 \rangle \to X\langle m \rangle \to \dots \to X$, such that each $X \langle m \rangle$ is $(m-1)$-connected (i.e. the first non-trivial homotopy group occurs in degree $n$), and the induced map $\pi_i\left(X \langle m \rangle \right) \to \pi_i(X)$ is an isomorphism for $i \geq m$ (i.e. we are successively killing homotopy groups of $X$, starting from the bottom).
-In particular, $X\langle 1 \rangle$ is the universal cover of $X$.
-In general $X\langle m\rangle$ is called the \emph{$m$-connected cover} of $X$.
-The main example appearing in our work is the connected covers of the stable orthogonal group and its classifying space.
-Some of the connected covers have distinguished names \cite{SSS2}\cite{SSS3}\cite{9}
+More precisely, it is a sequence of fibrations $X \langle m+1 \rangle \to X\langle m \rangle \to \dots \to X$, such that each $X \langle m \rangle$ is $(m-1)$-connected (i.e., the first non-trivial homotopy group occurs in degree $m$), and the induced map $\pi_i\left(X \langle m \rangle \right) \to \pi_i(X)$ is an isomorphism for $i \geq m$ (i.e., we are successively killing homotopy groups of $X$, starting from the bottom).
+In particular, $X\langle 2 \rangle$ is the universal cover of $X$.
+In general $X\langle m\rangle$ is called the \emph{$m$-connective cover} of $X$.
+The main example appearing in our work is the connective covers of the stable orthogonal group and its classifying space.
+Some of the connective covers have distinguished names arising from string theory and M-theory \cite{SSS2}\cite{SSS3}\cite{9}

 Notice that notation $\op{BO}\langle m \rangle$ means $(\op{BO})\langle m \rangle$ rather than $\op{B}(\op{O}\langle m \rangle)$.
 In the above diagram, $w_1$ and $w_2$ are first and second Stiefel-Whitney classes, respectively, with the classes $\alpha_9$ and $\alpha_{10}$ their exotic generalizations (see \cite{9}) and $\frac{1}{k}p_i$ is the fractional $i$th Pontrjagin class.
 Unlike $\op{SO}$ and $\op{Spin}$, which have classical descriptions as a Lie groups, $\op{String}$ -- as well as higher covers -- is not a Lie group.
 There are various models for these groups in the literature, but we will not need such explicit characterizations in this paper, as we are mainly interested in the homotopy type.